Hypersomnia: Symptoms, Types, Causes, and Treatment

 Strategies For Coping With Daytime Sleepiness

-Management of excessive daytime sleepiness entails preventing sleepiness by avoiding napping during the day, getting occupied with activities, exercising, and using relaxation methods since high-stress levels may cause poor sleep.
+Management of excessive daytime sleepiness entails preventing sleepiness by avoiding napping during the day, getting occupied with activities, exercising, and using relaxation methods since levels may cause poor sleep.

 Importance Of Sleep Hygiene And Routine